-According to Wikipedia, data analysis is a process of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.
+According to Wikipedia, data analysis is a process within data science of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful insights, informing conclusions, and supporting decision-making.

-Every day new data finds its way to the web on the scale of zettabytes.
+Every day new data finds its way to the web on the scale of zettabytes (that’s 1021 bytes!).
 Most of it ends up in repositories where it gathers the metaphorical dust, never seeing the light of day.

-Data is as good as the insights derived from it.
+Data is only as good as the insights derived from it.

-Since there is no universal way to perform data analysis owing to the ambiguity associated with the sourcing, analysis, and interpretation of data, businesses must look at this process strategically, in detail.
+Since there is no universal way to perform this analysis owing to the ambiguity associated with the sourcing, analysis and interpretation of data, businesses must look at this process strategically, in detail.

 Five steps to superior data analysis